-Table 12-6 Options for SQL Server backup operations
+Table 12-7 Options for SQL Server backup operations

 Option Description Expand database This pane lets you traverse live databases.
 You can expand the SQL Server instance to view its databases.
 Expand each database to view its filegroups or expand a filegroup to view its files.
 You can select any object in this pane to view its constituent objects in the right-hand pane.
 Select database(s) for backup from instance host\instance Select the objects that you want to back up from this pane.
 This pane displays the list of constituent database objects of the selected host and instance in the left-hand pane.
 You can select one or more objects (databases) in this pane.

+Options for SQL Server backup operations (continued) Table 12-7

-Type of Backup The following backup types are available: Full Create a full database backup.
+Option Description Type of Backup The following backup types are available: Full Create a full database backup.
 Full differential Create a differential backup. transaction log Create a transaction log backup.
 This type of backup is only available for databases.
 When you select this type of backup, you then need to select a backup option from the Transaction log backup options list.
 Read/write filegroups Create a backup of read-write filegroups in a database.
 Differential on read/write filegroups Create a differential backup of read-write filegroups in a database.
-Create a template for partial backup Create a template for partial differential backup Create a template for partial differential backup Create a differential backup of only the selected filegroups in a database.

-Options for SQL Server backup operations (continued) Table 12-6

-Option Description Transaction log backup options The following options are available when you have chosen a transaction log backup type: Back up and truncate transaction log Back up the transaction log and remove the inactive part of the transaction log.
+Create a template for partial backup Create a backup of only the selected filegroups in a database.
+Create a template for partial differential backup Create a differential backup of only the selected filegroups in a database.
+Transaction log backup options The following options are available when you have chosen a transaction log backup type: Back up and truncate transaction log Back up the transaction log and remove the inactive part of the transaction log.
 Back up transaction log, but do not truncate it Back up a transaction log without truncating it.
 Back up and restore tail log Back up and recover the tail log from disk.
 Use SQL compression Select this option if you want to use SQL Server to compress the backup image.
 If you enable SQL Server compression, do not enable NetBackup compression.
 Backup script Launch Immediately Start the backup operation immediately.
-Launch immediately is disabled if you are logged into a SQL Server instance that is not of the local host.
+Launch immediately is disabled if you are logged into a SQL Server instance that is not on the local host.
 If you generate a script for a non-local host, then it must be executed on that host.
 Save Generate a script that can be started at a later time.
-Back up In the right-hand pane, choose one of the following backup options: Selected Back up only the objects selected.
-All but selected Back up all of the objects, except those selected.
-All Back up all of the objects.
-Stripes Set the number of backup stripes that you want SQL Server to create for your backup.
-Type a number from 1 to 32.
-Caution: Do not enable multiplexing if the policy is also configured with multiple stripes.
-Restores fail when both multiplexing and multiple stripes are configured for a backup policy.
-See "Configuring multistriped backups of SQL Server" on page 67.

-Table 12-6 Options for SQL Server backup operations (continued)
+Options for SQL Server backup operations (continued) Table 12-7